 (f) Recording.
-Each party consents to the recording, at any time and from time to time, by the other party of any and all communications between officers or employees of the parties, and waives any further notice of such recording.(g) Setoff.
+Each party (i) consents to the recording, at any time and from time to time, by the other party of any and all communications between officers or employees of the parties in connection with this Agreement and any potential Transaction and (ii) agrees to obtain the prior consent of such personnel, if required by law.
+Party A and Party B agree that the recording of any conversation regarding a Transaction under this Agreement or any dealer interpretation, whether written or oral, of a Transaction based on such a recording shall not be treated as "sufficient evidence" of a contract between Party A and Party B under Section 5-701 of New York's general obligation law unless all of the material terms of such Transaction are expressly stated.
+No recording of any telephone conversation in which agreement to the terms of a Transaction is reached may be entered into evidence if a Confirmation has been executed by both parties.

+(g) Setoff.
 (A) Without affecting or prejudicing the provisions of this Agreement requiring the calculation and payment of certain net payment amounts on Scheduled Payment Dates, all payments will be made without setoff or counterclaim; provided, however, that upon the designation or deemed designation of an Early Termination Date the Non-defaulting Party or the non-Affected Party (in either case, “X”) may, at its option and in its discretion, setoff, against any amounts owed to the Defaulting Party or Affected Party (in either case, “Y”) in Dollars or any other currency by X or any Affiliate of X under this Agreement or otherwise, any amounts owed in Dollars or any other currency by Y to X or any of its Affiliates (irrespective of place of payment or booking office of the obligation) under this Agreement or otherwise.
+Upon the occurrence and during the continuance of the Event of Default or Termination Event with respect to the Early Termination Date referred to above, the right of an Affiliate of X to receive payment from Y shall be assigned to X to the extent of the amounts due to Y hereunder.
 The obligations of Y and X under this Agreement in respect of such amounts shall be deemed satisfied and discharged to the extent of any such setoff.
 For this purpose, the amounts subject to the setoff to the extent necessary may be converted by X into the Termination Currency at the rate of exchange at which X, acting in a reasonable manner and in good faith, would be able to purchase the relevant amount of the currency being converted.
 X will give Y notice of any setoff effected under this section as soon as practicable after the setoff is effected provided that failure to give such notice shall not affect the validity of the setoff.
 If an obligation is unascertained, X may in good faith estimate that obligation and set-off in respect of the estimate, subject to the relevant party accounting to the other when the obligation is ascertained.
 Nothing herein shall be effective to create a charge or other security interest.
 This setoff provision shall be without prejudice and in addition to any right of setoff, combination of accounts, lien or other right to which any party is at any time otherwise entitled (whether by operation of law, contract or otherwise).